KneesDev/restart-oobe/README.md

 ## Usage

-Open the well-known Command Prompt (cmd.exe) and navigate to the directory where you downloaded the program.
+Open the well-known Command Prompt (cmd.exe) as Administrator and navigate to the directory where you downloaded the program.
 Then, run it from there.

 ```bash